setrar/dsp/sdr/hal/SoapySDR/env/README.md

+# Environment (a.k.a Package Management)

-**RadioConda** is a specialized Conda-based environment tailored for **Software-Defined Radio (SDR)** and related tools.
+**RadioConda** is a specialized Conda-based `environment` tailored for **Software-Defined Radio (SDR)** and related tools.
 It simplifies the installation and management of SDR-related software, libraries, and dependencies, especially on systems where compiling SDR tools manually can be complex.

 ---